Ivy Tech Community College

 Adjunct Instructor Delbert Spear adopted MyLab™ Statistics in Fall 2014 after his Business Statistics students told him how much they appreciated using MyLab Math in previous courses.
 The first semester did not go as well as Spear had hoped, however, and he maintains it was because he took a generic MyLab Statistics course and expected it to work for his unique style.
-For the next semester, Spear customized his course to include many of the adaptive features in MyLab in order to step students through the course and ensure mastery of objectives.
+For the next semester, Spear customized his course to include many of the adaptive features in MyLab and built it around the prerequisites function in order to step students through the course as well as ensure mastery of objectives.

 —Delbert Spear, Adjunct Instructor, Ivy Tech Community College

-Data from Spear’s Fall 2014 (first-time use of MyLab Statistics) and Spring 2015 (redesigned implementation of MyLab Statistics) courses were analyzed and results show that students in Spring 2015 achieved overall grades that were 28 percentage points higher than the previous semester t(19)=-3.92, p<0.05.
-The graph here shows the percentage of students earning each letter grade before and after Spear customized his course using the adaptive and personalization features in MyLab Statistics.
+Data from Spear’s Fall 2014 (first-time use of MyLab Statistics) and Spring 2015 (redesigned implementation of MyLab Statistics) courses were analyzed using a t-test assuming unequal variances.
+Students in Spring 2015 (M=86%, SD=6%, N=17) achieved overall grades that were 28 percentage points higher than the previous semester (M=58%, SD=29%, N=18), t(19)=-3.92, p<0.05.
+Figure 1 shows the percentage of students earning each letter grade before and after Spear customized his course using the adaptive and personalization features in MyLab Statistics.
 Spear is most proud of the fact that nobody in his Spring 2015 course failed.